bihealth/sodar-core/docs/source/dev_project_app.rst

     Implement if searching the data of the app is enabled.
 ``search_css``
     Path to CSS file styling the search results for this plugin.
-Implement if searching the data of the app is enabled.
+Implement if searching the data of the app is enabled and if CSS needs to be customized in the search results.
 ``project_list_columns``
     Optional custom columns do be shown in the project list.
 See the plugin point definition for an example.